-- a) Within twenty (20) days of the recording of a commercial, the producer shall send the Union a declaration of use according to the form provided in the Appendix, with all payments pertaining thereto, including the payment to the Caisse de sécurité des artistes (article 5-2.03); - b) Payment in full shall entitle the producer to begin broadcasting the commercial within a period not exceeding six (6) months after the recording date.
+- a) Within twenty (20) days of the recording of a commercial or the start of a new cycle, the producer shall send the Union a declaration of use according to the form provided in the Appendix, with all payments pertaining thereto, including the payment to the Caisse de sécurité des artistes (article.
+5-2.03) and copies of the contracts in the case of a new commercial; - b) Payment in full shall entitle the producer to begin broadcasting the commercial within a period not exceeding six (6) months after the recording date.
 However, if a specific date of use is not indicated in the initial declaration of use in accordance with article 5-2.02 a), a written notice of dates of use must be sent to the Union;

 - c) If broadcasting of a commercial has not begun within the aforementioned six (6) month period, the producer may extend the period by three (3) additional months upon payment to the Union of fifty percent (50%) of the spot rate, for any function other than extra or demonstrator.
 Such payment must be made before the initial six (6) month period expires.
 There shall be a limit of two (2) extension payments per commercial, after which, to obtain a new extension, the producer must obtain the written consent of each performer.
-The cost of such an extension is one hundred percent (100%) of the network rate for all functions other than extra or demonstrator and the payment for each performer, with a copy of their consent, must be sent to the Union before the last three (3) month extension expires.; - d) In the case of a seasonal commercial, extension payments allow, after the aforementioned six (6) month period, an additional period of five (5) months instead of three (3).
+The cost of such an extension is one hundred percent (100%) of the network rate for all functions other than extra or demonstrator and the payment for each performer, with a copy of their consent, must be sent to the Union before the last three (3) month extension expires.; - d) In the case of a seasonal commercial, extension payments allow, after the aforementioned six (6) month period, an additional period of five (5) months instead of three (3). - e) Any fee payment intended for a performer must be accompanied by the number of the contract associated with it and all information needed for understanding if (e.g. Union membership number, advertiser, position held, circuits and use, cycle date if known, gross fee, any negotiated rate increase, deductions, contributions, taxes, net fee, any compensation for delayed payment, description of any unscheduled hours).